Thinking Differently About the Employer-Employee Relationship

 Trust = Reliable Promise Keeping Over Time

-For public-safety executives, this means trust is not built by statements of values alone.
+For public-sector executives, this means trust is not built by statements of values alone.
 It is built by repeated, observable promise-keeping.

 For example: